-All student computers, both new and returning, must be registered yearly with the Information Technology Department by August 15.
-To register your student’s computer, log in to the Brewster Parent Portal after June 4, and click on the Register Laptop Serial Number link in the Forms section.
-Don't hesitate to call our Tech helpline at 603-569-7000 with any questions or assistance.
+All student computers, both new and returning, must be registered yearly with the Technology Department by August 15.
+To register your student’s computer, you will find a link on the Parent Portal after July 1.
+Don't hesitate to call our tech helpline at 603-569-7000 with any questions.

 Which Apple Computer Should I Buy?

-We recommend waiting until the end of June before purchasing your computer to take advantage of any new product lines from Apple -- education discounts are detailed below.
-If you are purchasing a new MacBook Pro, MacBook Air, or Retina Display MacBook Pro, here are a few things to keep in mind:
+We recommend waiting until the end of June before purchasing your computer to take advantage of any new product lines from Apple.
+Education discounts are detailed below.
+If you are purchasing a new MacBook Pro or MacBook Air, here are a few things to keep in mind:

 Do you already have an Apple laptop?
 Here are our classroom requirements:

-● We strongly recommend that the unit NOT have less than 4GB RAM, more is preferable.
+- We strongly recommend that the unit NOT have less than 8GB RAM, more is preferable.

-NOTE: A Brewster IT Technician will review all submitted serial numbers to ensure that your student’s laptop will meet our classroom requirements prior to the start of school.
+NOTE: The IT Department will review all submitted serial numbers to ensure that your student’s laptop will meet our classroom requirements prior to the start of school.
 We will contact you if your computer may not meet classroom expectations, based on their original sales configuration.
-Please make sure you submit (in the Parent portal) the serial number of your student's laptop by August 15.
+Please make sure you submit (via the Parent Portal) the serial number of your student's laptop by August 15.

-If you go the hard drive route, the drive should be USB2 or USB3 compatible, with at least the same amount of storage space as the computer.
-Here is one highly recommended option: Other World Computing’s Mercury On the Go drives.
+If you go the hard drive route, the drive should be compatible with your computer ports and, with at least the same amount of storage space as the computer.

-The annual technology fee includes use of curricular software during the academic year, the use of a loaner during repairs, direct support, Internet usage, and landline phone service in the student’s residence if they choose to utilize it.
+The annual technology fee includes use of curricular software during the academic year, the use of a loaner computer during repairs, direct support, and Internet usage.

 Warranties and Repairs